IBM/techqa/docker/techqa/README.md

 This page contains instructions about how to make a docker submission to the [TechQA leaderboard](https://leaderboard.techqa.us-east.containers.appdomain.cloud)

 This docker image runs a single model for prediction and can decode on GPUs.
-Note that this Docker setup has only been tested with BERT models (not RoBERTa etc.), so other models may require modification of these files to work.
+Note that this docker setup has only been tested with BERT models (not RoBERTa etc.), so other models may require modification of these files to work.

 Note: All submissions to the leaderboard run without any network access.
-Please make sure how have downloaded all external resources during image construction.
+Please make sure to have downloaded all external resources during image construction.

 ## Building Image